lakshack/Project_Lakshya_Chouhan/ReadMe.md

 optimized using the Adam optimizer, and the loss function used is categorical cross-entropy.
 Data augmentation techniques such as random rotation, horizontal flipping, and brightness adjustments are applied to improve robustness against variations in real-world images.

+Accuracy metrics
+The model will be evaluated using Accuracy, Precision, Recall, and F1-Score.
+Accuracy measures the overall correctness of predictions.
+Precision and Recall assess the model's ability to identify faces with and without masks, while F1-Score balances both.
+Additionally, a Confusion Matrix will provide detailed insights into prediction performance, and the AUC-ROC curve will measure the model's ability to distinguish between the two classes.